tanayjain69/tanayjain69/README.md

 - 👋 Hi, I’m @tanayjain69
-I am a programming enthusiast and I know the following pretty good- Python
+I am a programming enthusiast and I know the following pretty good- Python,
-C++
+C++,
-HTML - CSS
+HTML - CSS,
-Javascript
+Javascript,
 ReactJS

-- Playing around with Neural Networks in PyTorch and TensorFlow.
+- Experienced creating ML models using PyTorch, Tensorflow, scikit-learn.
+- Created Basic Games like two-player chess and snake-games using vanilla python with pygame for good display.

 Still Working on a lot more things coming up...